pdearena/pdearena/docs/data.md

 # Data Generation

-!!! tip ""
+!!! tip

-    Make sure that the number of shards is divisible by the number of GPUs.
+    For multi-gpu training, make sure that the number of shards is divisible by the number of GPUs.
 8 is usually a safe number.

 ## Navier Stokes 2D